EU cheerleaders go to Russia-occupied Ukraine

 Most of them were Russians, but four other Les Republicans, including two former MPs, also went.

-They were joined by six small-time politicians from far-right parties in Belgium, Hungary, Germany, and Italy: Vlaams Belang, Jobbik, AfD, Forza Italia and the League.
+They were joined by six small-time politicians from far-right parties in Belgium, Hungary, Germany, and Italy: Vlaams Belang, Jobbik, AfD, Forza Italia, and the League.

 They were also joined by two men from the far-left German party Die Linke and one from Syriza in Greece.

-The Greek delegate, former deputy defence minister Kostas Isihos, was the most senior one.
+The Greek delegate, former deputy defence minister Kostas Isihos, was the most senior one of these.

 But the mixed bag of European visitors also contained characters like Johan Backman, a Finnish pro-Kremlin activist who is under a one-year conditional jail sentence for attacking a journalist.

-Also included were Xavier Moreau, a Frenchman whose Moscow-based firm, Sokol Holding, recruits former French commandos to work in Russia.
+It included Xavier Moreau, a Frenchman whose Moscow-based firm, Sokol Holding, recruits former French commandos to work in Russia.

-It also contained a Greek cartoonist, and Italian conspiracy theorist, and a French volunteer fighter who sings in the Donetsk Symphony Orchestra.
+It also contained a Greek cartoonist, an Italian conspiracy theorist, and a French volunteer fighter who sings in the Donetsk Symphony Orchestra.

 Most of them have a track record of cheerleading dodgy elections whether in Russia-occupied Ukraine or in Russia in recent years.